Skip to Main Content

 Bouncy Floors

-Musty Crawl Space
+Musty Crawl Space Smells

-If you’re noticing a musty smell coming from your crawl space, you need to contact an expert.
+An adequately encapsulated, healthy crawl space should not smell musty.
+If you notice a musty smell coming from your crawl space, contact an expert.

-High Humidity Levels
+High Humidity

 Wood rot and mold thrive in humid conditions and can be detrimental to the health of your loved ones and the structural integrity of your home.
 Before things get out of hand, contact the expert team at JES Foundation Repair to schedule a free crawl space inspection and repair quote.